-Can I Change My Child’s Surname without the Other Parent’s Consent?
+Can I Change My Child's Name after Divorce?

 When parents separate, it’s common for either parent to want to change their child’s surname.
 It might be following a remarriage, or because the mother is reverting to her maiden name, or maybe to make sure the child’s surname matches the surname of their half siblings.